How Much Sugar Are We Really Eating?

 It is estimated that the average American consumes about 22 teaspoons of sugar per day!
-That equates to over 8,000 teaspoons per year!
+If you add that up it equals over 8,000 teaspoons per year!

-This amount is definitely alarming considering that this is about six times the amount that people ate in the 1700’s.
+This amount is alarming considering that this is about six times the amount that people ate in the 1700s.
 And the amount they ate likely consisted of more healthful sources like fruit rather than the highly processed foods we eat today.

-What’s worse is that many food manufactures today are using fructose or high-fructose corn syrup.
+It started back in the late 1960s when the sugar industry paid off scientists to make sure that saturated fat was the enemy, not sugar.
+Food scientists started adding sugar to many processed foods to increase overall taste, color, and flavor.
+What’s worse is that many food manufacturers today are using fructose or high-fructose corn syrup.
 They choose these products because they are so cheap and are about 20% sweeter than regular sugar!

 Dr. Robert Lustig of the University of California says that the body can metabolize about 6 teaspoons of sugar per day.
 Americans these days are consuming nearly four times this amount!